majingCUHK/Rumor_RvNN/README.md

 The datafile is in a tab-sepreted column format, where each row corresponds to a tweet.
 Consecutive columns correspond to the following pieces of information:

-1: rootid -- a unique identifier describing the tree.
+1: root-id -- an unique identifier describing the tree (tweetid of the root);

-2: index-of-parent-node -- an index number of the parent tweet for the current tweet.
+2: index-of-parent-tweet -- an index number of the parent tweet for the current tweet;

-3: index-of-current-node -- an index number of the current tweet
+3: index-of-the-current-tweet -- an index number of the current tweet;

-parent-number -- the total number of the tree that the current tweet is part of;
+4: parent-number -- the total number of the parent node in the tree that the current tweet is belong to;

-text-length -- the maxium length of all the texts from the tree that the current tweet is part of;
+5: text-length -- the maximum length of all the texts from the tree that the current tweet is belong to;

-list-of-index-and-counts -- the rest of the line contains space separated index-count pairs, where a index-count pair is in format of "index:count", E.g., "index1:count1 index2:count2" (extracted from the "text" field in the json format from Twitter)
+6: list-of-index-and-counts -- the rest of the line contains space separated index-count pairs, where a index-count pair is in format of "index:count", E.g., "index1:count1 index2:count2" (extracted from the "text" field in the json format from Twitter)

 # Dependencies: